 Unfortunately, in October of 2020, just seven months after her stroke, it was determined that Jenny had “plateaued”.
 Her recovery was deemed complete and she was discharged from rehabilitation.
 It is a story that is familiar to so many patients battling the rehabilitation process.
 Neurologic injuries take months, sometimes years, to recover from.
 NeuroHope was created to help patients like Jenny maximize their recovery.
 Fortunately, her outpatient therapist recommended NeuroHope so she could continue her progress. (story continued below video)

-Over the last four months, Jenny has been a regular in the NeuroHope gym with Nora, Megan, and Lydia, pushing her recovery.
+Over the last four months, Jenny has been a regular in the NeuroHope gym.
 She has inspired everyone with her enthusiasm, and came up with the idea for our “Key West Challenge”, a therapy and workout challenge involving everyone at NeuroHope that tracks therapy and wellness “miles” on a virtual journey to Florida.

 Most importantly, Jenny’s recovery continues!
 The video above captures the emotional moment when she left her walker behind and took her FIRST STEPS after her stroke.